Skip to content

 • Photo identification, such as your driver’s license or passport.
 This is especially important if you’re travelling by bus or air

-• A list of important phone numbers of your health professionals, family members and friends
+• Phone numbers of your health professionals, family members and friends

 • Money or debit/credit card